Anastasia Ailamaki

-Anastasia Ailamaki is a Professor of Computer Sciences at the École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland and the Director of the Data-Intensive Applications and Systems (DIAS) lab.
+Anastasia Ailamaki is a professor of computer science at the École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland, and the director of the Data-Intensive Applications and Systems (DIAS) lab.
 She is also the co-founder of RAW Labs SA, a Swiss company developing real-time analytics infrastructures for heterogeneous big data.
-Formerly, she was an associate professor of computer science at Carnegie Mellon School of Computer Science.
+Formerly, she was an associate professor of computer science at the Carnegie Mellon School of Computer Science.

-Ailamaki's research interests are in the broad area of database systems and applications, with emphasis on database system behavior on modern processor hardware and disks.
+Ailamaki's research interests encompass database systems and applications, with particular emphasis on optimizing database system performance on modern processor architectures and storage technologies.

 Education

 Ailamaki studied computer science at the University of Patras, and earned her first master's degree at the Technical University of Crete followed by a second diploma from the University of Rochester.
-She received her Ph.D. in computer science from the University of Wisconsin-Madison in 2000.
+She received her PhD in computer science from the University of Wisconsin-Madison in 2000.